FREE delivery in the contiguous US!

 Timing

-Timing is everything, and there are no exceptions when it comes to fall vegetable gardening.
-While the usual time to start planting veggies for a fall harvest is mid- to late summer, there are crops you can grow in early fall.
-If you want to be more specific, there’s some information you need to know.
+Timing is everything, and there are no exceptions when it comes to gardening.
+While the usual time to start planting veggies for a fall harvest is mid-to-late summer, there are crops you can grow in early autumn.

-The first thing you need to pinpoint is the first fall frost date, which is determined based on your location.
-While warm regions like South Florida rarely see frost, northern states certainly do, so it’s important to know your first fall frost date.
+The foremost thing to know is the first fall frost date, which is determined based on your location.
 The Farmer’s Almanac is one of the best resources to find this date.
-You enter your zip code or city and state, and it’ll give you an estimate of when the first fall frost will occur.
+Simply enter your zip code or city and state, and it will give you an estimate of the first fall frost in your area.

 It’s also important to know the days to maturity needed for your specific crop to grow.
-For example, most varieties of lettuce take about 45-55 days to mature.
-Let’s say you live in an area like Sacramento, CA. The first fall frost date is around November 26, so you need to count backward from that day to discover when to plant your lettuce.
-Therefore, you would have to plant your lettuce no later than October 12.
+For example: Most varieties of lettuce take about 45–55 days to mature.
+If you live in Sacramento, California, the first fall frost date typically lands on or near November 26.
+You’d count backward from that day to discover when to plant your lettuce.

-However, plants grow slower during fall since autumn sunlight isn’t as strong as it is during the summer.
-It’s recommended to add 1-2 weeks to your days to maturity.
-From the example above, it would be better to plant your lettuce somewhere between September 28-October 5.
+However, plants grow slower during fall since sunlight isn’t as strong as it is during the summer.
+It’s recommended to add a week or two to your growing time.
+From the example above, it would be better to plant your lettuce somewhere between September 28 and October 5.

 Location